yanuj09/Dev-Tinder/README.md

 -write a dummy auth middleware for a admin
 -write a dummy auth middleware for all user routh except /user/login
 - Error handling useing wild card

+-create a free cluster on MONGODB officail website(mongo Atlas) -Install mongoose library
+-Connect your application to the Database "connection url"/devtinder
+- call the connectDD function and connect to the db before listenging to port 4000 -Create a user Schema & usermodel
+- create Post /signup api to add data to database
+- Push some documents using APIs call , make api call from post
+- Error handling using try catch